-If your wireless router is unable to access the Internet, and your Internet light is amber or blinking amber, check the wireless router to see if it is able to get an Internet IP address from your service provider.
-Unless you have a static IP address, your wireless router automatically requests an IP address from your service provider.
+If your N750 wireless gigabit router is unable to access the Internet, and your Internet light is amber, check the N750 wireless gigabit router to see if it is able to get an Internet IP address from your service provider.
+Unless you have a static IP address, your N750 wireless gigabit router automatically requests an IP address from your service provider.